capollomedia/.github/profile/README.md

 ## Hi there!
 We're Capollo Media, LLC

 We're the team behind some of the most notable Minecraft events.
-We believe that if you bring people together to create amazing things, you'll be able to make something better than what you could make along.
+We believe that if you bring people together to create amazing things, you'll be able to make something better than what you could make alone.

 Our team works across the entire world, creating the next generation of Minecraft content.